AxelFougues/Subdermal-Magnetic-Implants-RnD/README.md

 # Current work
 This is an archive of past work.
 If you're interested in what's happening now check these out:

-An multitool app for NFC and magnetic implants, including haptics, analytics, gamification and experimentation:
+A multitool app for NFC and magnetic implants, including haptics, analytics, gamification and experimentation:

 - ZINC-The-Cyborg-Dashboard: https://github.com/AxelFougues/ZINC-The-Cyborg-Dashboard

 A suite of magnet implant stimulator devices made for everyday use and convenience.
 Used in conjunction with ZINC for exciting use-cases:

 - https://github.com/AxelFougues/Lodestone-biomagnet-tools

 # Past work